needle-tools/ar-simulation/Readme.md

 - Requires Zero Changes™ for working with other plugins that use ARFoundation

 ## Known Issues 🚧
-- Camera background is supported (with custom 3D scenes), but no occlusion support right now (same as ARFoundation by default)
+- Camera background is supported (with custom 3D scenes), but our default shader has no occlusion support right now (same as ARFoundation by default).
+You can just use your own plane shaders of course that supports occlusion (see ``AR Foundation samples/Plane Occlusion`` scene)
 - Environment cubemap support is platform-specific
   (Reason: Unity bug, [Issue Tracker Link](https://issuetracker.unity3d.com/product/unity/issues/guid/1215635))
 - No support for simulating faces, people, or collaboration right now